puppetlabs/puppet-docs/source/pe/2.5/quick_start.markdown

 > You now know how to find detailed information about any node in your deployment, including its status, inventory details, and the results of its last Puppet run.

-### Being Impatient
+### Avoiding the Wait

-Although puppet agent is now fully functional on any agent nodes, some other Puppet Enterprise software is not; specifically, the daemon that listens for orchestration messages is not configured. **This is because Puppet Enterprise uses puppet to configure itself.**
+Although puppet agent is now fully functional on any agent nodes, some other Puppet Enterprise software is not; specifically, the daemon that listens for orchestration messages is not configured. **This is because Puppet Enterprise uses Puppet to configure itself.**

 Puppet Enterprise does this automatically within 30 minutes of a node's first check-in.
 To fast-track the process and avoid the wait, do the following: